 The benchmarks can be achieved at any point during a student’s high school career.
 If an assessment or course is taken multiple times, only the best mark will be considered.

-Additional options (as denoted with an asterisk) will be phased in as SD DOE builds the data collection processes to capture accurately student experiences.
+Additional options (as denoted with an asterisk) may be phased in as SD DOE builds the data collection processes to capture accurately student experiences.